 By: Chris D. Posted in: featured, stupid crap On: Monday, November 28th, 2011

 We know who coined the term ‘blast beat’ or ‘blastbeat’, but which group was the first to employ the technique now synonymous with extreme metal drumming?
+Now that is a question I bet even a TakeLessons drum teacher wouldn’t be able to answer.
 Was it grindcore legends Napalm Death?
 Was it crossover heroes D.R.I.?
 Or was Vehicle City originators Repulsion?
 How about Kam Lee’s demo blasting for Death?
 Or even The Beastie Boys pre-ill?
 None of the above apparently.

 A quick look up on J. Bennett’s Interhole seems to point to Jazz drummer Tony Williams as the first sticksman to play it quickity quick-like.
 Indeed, Williams’ fast syncopated hits on the snare could very well be the first blast set to extreme music, but it seems like Jazz—particularly Ayler—is a bit removed from a banger’s point of view.
 A diagram connecting Mick Harris or Dave ‘Grave’ Hollingshead to Williams would probably just as confounding as a diagram connecting David Vincent or Karl Willets to Mongolian throat singers.